Sinister Six: Ultimate Marvel

 An alternate universe iteration of the Sinister Six from Earth-1610 called the Ultimate Six appears in the Ultimate Marvel imprint, initially consisting of the Sandman, Doctor Octopus, Kraven the Hunter, Electro, and the Green Goblin, with Spider-Man as a temporary member.
 This version of the group illegally altered their genetic codes, which led to them being defeated by Spider-Man and the Ultimates and incarcerated by S.H.I.E.L.D.
-They would later break out of prison and recruit the Vulture to help them seek revenge on Spider-Man.
-When Doctor Octopus starts to have second thoughts due to his and the Goblin's role in creating Spider-Man, the Goblin kills Doctor Octopus before the remaining members receive help from Elijah Stern.
-However, all but the Goblin are defeated by Spider-Man, Johnny Storm, Bobby Drake, and May Parker while Spider-Man eventually kills the Goblin.

 Ultimate Universe

 An alternate universe iteration of the Sinister Six from Earth-6160 appears in Ultimate Spider-Man (vol. 3), led by Wilson Fisk and consisting of Mister Negative, Walter Hardy, Sergei Kravinoff, Mysterio, and Mole Man.
 This version of the group control New York's criminal underworld via its boroughs, with Fisk controlling Manhattan, Negative controlling Queens, Hardy controlling the Bronx, Kravinoff controlling Staten Island, Mysterio controlling Brooklyn, and Mole Man controlling New York's underground.
-Additionally, Fisk forms the group to counter emerging vigilantes Spider-Man and Green Goblin.